 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

 The dates for payment of tax and advance tax are set.
 Individuals pay income tax in three equal bi-monthly installments.
 Legal persons and entities pay income tax at maximum in six monthly equal installments whereas they also prepay 100% of their tax as an advance payment of the subsequent year’s tax.
 The dates for withholding tax as well as paying other taxes such as VAT are also set, whereas the time of payment of one-off taxes is usually set by reference to the specific transaction triggering the relevant tax obligation.
-When a tax becomes overdue, it bears interest for each month the payment is delayed.
+When a tax becomes overdue, it bears interest (currently at 0.73%) for each month the payment is delayed.
 When a tax assessment is challenged before the Dispute Resolution Unit, 50% of the assessed amount can be suspended until a final court judgement is issued, provided that the taxpayer pays the remaining 50%.
 However, in case the taxpayer loses the case at court, the suspended 50% of the assessed amount should be paid together with interest which is calculated from the date of the assessment.

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?
 Is it a signatory (or does it propose to become a signatory) to the Common Reporting Standard?
 And/or does it maintain (or intend to maintain) a public Register of beneficial ownership?